sumeetkr/AwesomeStanceLearning/README.md

 Table of content:

 # a) Data repository
+2019, Küçük, D. and Can, F., 2019.
+[A Tweet Dataset Annotated for Named Entity Recognition and Stance Detection](https://arxiv.org/pdf/1901.04787.pdf). arXiv preprint arXiv:1901.04787.

 Pheme Stance dataset: https://figshare.com/articles/PHEME_rumour_scheme_dataset_journalism_use_case/2068650 2018, Benton, A. and Dredze, M., 2018.
 [Using Author Embeddings to Improve Tweet Stance Classification.](https://www.aclweb.org/anthology/W18-6124) In Proceedings of the 2018 EMNLP Workshop W-NUT: The 4th Workshop on Noisy User-generated Text (pp. 184-194).